nucleic/enaml/enaml/workbench/schema.rst

 		  assumed to be fully qualified and may belong to a namespace other than that defined by the plugin id.

-	In both cases, the plugin id must be unique in the namespace to which it belongs.
+	In both cases, the extension point id must be unique in the namespace to which it belongs.
 For all but the most advanced use-cases, the first form of id specification is recommended.

 name
 	An optional human readable name for the extension point.
 This value is not